jakubbujny/smoggler/README.md

 * Open RPI's IP address in web browser e.g. `http://192.168.1.105`
 * All done - enjoy!

+# How to update?
+Run the same steps as in `Installation guide`

 # Troubleshooting

 ## Device not found